alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-containers.md

 ```

-The example above shows how to create a base class to replace the connection configuration for a database and Redis cache platforms for example.
-So, you need to configure in this class each platform that your application uses.
+You need to configure in this class each platform that your application uses.
+You configure a database and Redis cache platforms for example.
 An important thing to notice is the static container field.
-The TestContainers library creates the container and when there is a static field, the container is re-used by all the tests.
-So, with this configuration, the containers are created only one time for all the tests, a singleton container.
+The TestContainers library uses the same container for all the tests.
+The library creates a singleton container.
 After that, you can create your integration test class.
 The example below shows how to create an integration test class for a Spring application:

 ```java
 public class UserRepositoryIT extends IntegrationTest {